GATB/MindTheGap/doc/MindTheGap_assembly.md

     Column 4 is the number of nodes containing a target kmer.
     Columns 5 and 6 are the number of solutions found, before and after comparison of the sequences under a 90% identity threshold.

-3. Insertions sequences
+3. Insertion sequences
-    In addition to the GFA file, insertion sequences are reported in the fasta format in the `out.insertions.fa` file.
+    In addition to the GFA file, gap-filling sequences are reported in the fasta format in the `out.insertions.fa` file.

-### Additional parameters :
+### Additional input parameters :

 #### Contig overlap

 In many assembly outputs, contigs ends may overlap.
 In particular, contigs from *De Bruijn* based assemblies may overlap from `k`.
-In case the overlap between your contigs exceeds the 'k' value chosen for *MindTheGap*, we recommand specifying the overlap using the `-overlap` option.
+In case the overlap between your contigs exceeds the 'k' value chosen for *MindTheGap*, we recommend specifying the overlap using the `-overlap` option.

 #### Graph complexity